densiuwka/unifi-ddns/README.md

 - For subdomains (`sub.example.com`), create an A record manually in Cloudflare dashboard first.
 - If you encounter a hostname resolution error (`inadyn[2173778]: Failed resolving hostname https: Name or service not known`), remove `https://` from the `Server` field.

+#### Complementary Notes ~ by 51av0sh
+I ran into a few issues and took me about a week to troubleshoot and fix them all.
+Since documentation is limited I wanted to offer my experience in case someone has similar problems.

+1. Starting with installation.
+I was getting an error when running the Deploy Workers script.
+I found out that the GHA was not running from the forked repo.
+To force the run all I did was edit he deploy.yml file (added a space and then removed it).
+That triggered the workflow and it installed the worker in CF.

+2. I have a UDM SE and had to remove the https:// from the server field as it was not working

+3. I have a wildcard DNS entry and a root domain entry.
+To update both at he same time you can add a list of comma separated domains to the Host field like domain.com,*.domain.com.
+Make sure you have no spaces

+4. Some said that dyndns is missing from the UDM but it's there for me in my UDM SE running network application 8.0.28.
+According to some, if you are missing dyndns you can use dyn.
+Have not confirmed this.

+5. If you want to test this script you have a few options
+   i.
+Ask your ISP for a new IP.
+   ii.
+Change the modem mac.
+You might need to contact your ISP to register the modem again. iii.
+Use inadyn (easiest but needs SSH).
+See here

+7. Proxied DNS works fine with his